-Hajo in itself is just another small town but what makes the town interesting are its ancient religious sites and artefacts scattered in and around Hajo.
+Hajo in itself is just another small town but what makes the town interesting are its ancient religious sites and artifacts scattered in and around Hajo.
 While there are quite a few interesting ancient sites in Hajo, our plan for the day was to visit the Hayagriva Madhava Mandir, the most famous temple in Hajo and Poa Mecca/Puwa.
 Mecca (1/4th Mecca).
 Sitting atop the Garurachal hill and overlooking the flats below, this mosque built in 1657 AD by Sujauddin Mohammed Shah offers gorgeous views on all four sides.

 Even it is believed to be 1/4th (Poa meaning a quarter), it seemed to me that not many people visit here, at least not on a regular day.
 The parking was all empty when we reached the top save for a tractor which was there to drop some construction material.
 Also, there are only a handful of shops selling stuff to be offered at the mosque and some souvenirs as you walk up the final few meters to the mosque itself.

 In the mosque compound too, there were hardly any pilgrims except for a family with kids sitting by the tomb of Pir Giasuddin Auliya, who was one the pioneer of Islam in the region.
 Some residents also sat there relaxing.
 With not many people around, the place seemed really peaceful and we spent a good half an hour or so walking around inside and outside the mosque.

 The intricate designs inside the most were really beautiful and called for more time to appreciate their beauty but because construction work was going on, both inside and outside the place, certain areas were off bounds.
 Once done, we decided to take a stroll through the meandering roads of the Garurachal hills and that is what we did and much to our delight, we were blessed with gorgeous views.

 Gorgeous views of Hajo – From atop the Garurachal Hill